CodingWithHenryDelgado/HenryDelGlitch/README.md

 - 🔭 I’m currently an intern at The Lifedu!
 - 🌱 I’m currently learning Full-Stack (97% on Codecademy)
 - 😄 Pronouns: He/him
-- :bowtie: Always open to collabs and jobs!
+- :sunny: Always open to collabs and jobs!
 - :zap: I love Mob Pyscho 100 and DBD